KupoServer/Issues/README.md

 **Please note:** Because we are partially version locked, bugs should **NOT** be submitted to DarkStars official tracker.
 Bugs reported from this server will be ignored as we are considered old/outdated.

+## Lost Item Reports

+In the event that you lose an item due to auto-sorting treasure pool bugs with DarkStar, you **MUST** provide a screenshot as proof the item was lost.
+The screenshot must show the line that the item was lost / did not meet the requirements, and you must also have `/clock` in the screenshot to provide proof of the date.

+I will not restore items that are lost due to your own mistakes such as zoning before lotting, forgetting to lot on an item before its auto-sorted, etc. This is strictly for restoring items that are lost due to bugs.

 ## Exploit Reports

 If you have found an exploit or other major bug that can result in unfair advantages or similar, please **DO NOT** report them here.